Overview of Executive Compensation system

 The level of compensations to Directors is set aiming to provide the high level compensations in the industrial circle, referring to the levels of other companies learned from the surveys of external specialist institutions.
 Specifically, the Company will mainly compare companies within the top 100 companies by market capitalization among the companies listed on the Tokyo Stock Exchange, and also refer to the levels of major domestic pharmaceutical companies.

-3) Composition of Compensations
+3) Composition of compensations

 Directors (excluding Outside Directors)